Kenes Rakishev: BTA Bank

 In 2014, Rakishev bought the shares of BTA Bank from the Kazakh government after Kazakh dictator Nursultan Nazarbayev forcibly nationalized it in 2009 and seized it from Mukhtar Ablyazov, accused of fraud.
 At the moment of Rakishev's acquisition, the bank had 640,000 private customers and 75,000 corporate clients.
 The main assets of the company were its claims against Ablyazov, estimated at $5 billion.

-In 2022, when Russia invaded Ukraine, he continued to paid the salaries of all Ukrainian employees despite a stop in the bank’s operations and helped Kazakhstan citizens be evacuated from the country.

-On February 6, 2014, JSC Kazkommertsbank and Kenes Rakishev reached a final agreement to acquire 46.5% of the shares of JSC BTA Bank each from JSC National Welfare Fund Samruk-Kazyna.
+On February 6, 2014, JSC Kazkommertsbank and Rakishev reached a final agreement to acquire 46.5% of the shares of JSC BTA Bank each from JSC National Welfare Fund Samruk-Kazyna.
 The acquisition and subsequent merger of BTA and KKB were expected to create the largest commercial bank in the region.
 On February 14, 2014, Rakishev became the new chairman of BTA Bank's board of directors.

 He sold his stake in BTA Bank in Kyrgyzstan in 2019, and in BTA Belarus in June 2024.

 Kazkommertsbank

-In March 2015, he became the largest shareholder of JSC Kazkommertsbank, controlling 16.02% of the shares.
-On January 19, 2015, Rakishev was elected as the new member of the board of directors.
+On January 19, 2015, Rakishev was elected as a new member of the board of directors of JSC Kazkommertsbank.
+In March 2015, he purchased enough shares of Kazkommertsbank to become a major shareholder.

 By the beginning of August 2015, Rakishev increased his stake in Kazkommertsbank to 28.67% and then announced the preliminary agreement with Alnair Capital Holding (another large shareholder of the bank, controlling 28.08% of shares) to combine their respective shareholdings in Kazkommertsbank.

-As a result of the proposed transaction, Rakishev would acquire legal ownership over the parent entity of JSC Alnair Capital Holding, becoming its General Partner and effectively acquire control over voting and other rights of Alnair's in the bank, controlling 56.75% of the bank's shares in total.
+As a result of the proposed transaction, Rakishev would acquire legal ownership over the parent entity of JSC Alnair Capital Holding, becoming its General Partner and effectively acquiring control over voting and other rights of Alnair's in the bank, controlling 56.75% of the bank's shares in total.

 In April 2016 Rakishev significantly increased his stake in Kazkommertsbank after reaching an agreement with Nurzhan Subkhanberdin and JSC Central Asian Investment Company (CAIC).
 As a result, Rakishev's direct holding in KKB increased from 28.67% to 43.15%, and he directly and indirectly (through JSC Qazaq Financial Group) controls 71.23% of KKB common shares.

 Central Asia Metals

 In 2013, Rakishev exchanged a 40% stake in the Kounrad copper project in Kazakhstan for a 20% stake in Central Asia Metals Plc.
 CAML was listed in the AIM segment of the London Stock Exchange.
 He was then appointed a non-executive director.
-British weekly financial magazine Investors' Chronicle described CAML as "a real lesson in diversification".

 In 2017, CAML raised $186.6 million through an additional issue to purchase the Sasa zinc deposit in Macedonia from Lynx Resources Limited for $402.5 million.

 In 2018, he sold his stake in the mining conglomerate and left the board of the company.
-During his time at the company, its value increased fivefold – from $100 million to $500 million, as per media sources.
+During his time at the company, its value increased from $100 million to $500 million.